Coquille boys beat Kennedy at Hoopfest

 Kennedy scored 13 straight points over most of the fourth quarter to trim a 56-41 Coquille lead to just two at 56-54 with 1:29 to go in the game.

-Just when all the momentum favored the Trojans, Cort McKinley hit an open 3-pointer from the wing for the Red Devils and Jeremy Kistner and Ean Smith each converted two clutch free throws to put the game away as the Red Devils improved to 8-1 on the season.
+Just when all the momentum favored the Trojans, Cort McKinley hit an open 3-pointer from the wing for the Red Devils and Jeremy Kistner and Ean Smith each converted two clutch free throws to put the game away as the Red Devils improved to 8-1.

 “We were moving the ball great in the first half,” Coquille’s Jace Haagen said.